 Mr. Sherry's commission target was based on the attainment of his sales team's bookings quota.
 If 100% or less of the target bookings quota was met, then Mr. Sherry's commission payout percentage of target would equal the actual bookings percentage achieved of the target.
-If greater than 100%, but less than or equal to 110% of the target bookings quota was achieved, then Mr. Sherry would be paid two percentage points for each incremental one percentage points for each incremental one percentage points for each incremental one percentage point above 110% of the bookings target.
+If greater than 100%, but less than or equal to 110% of the target bookings quota was achieved, then Mr. Sherry would be paid two percentage points for each incremental one percentage point above the bookings target.
+If greater than 110% of the target bookings quota was achieved, then Mr. Sherry would be paid three percentage points for each incremental one percentage point above 110% of the bookings target.